Genetalks/gtz/README.md

 ## 3、STAR for GTZ <span id="star"></span>

-　The official website STAR directly supports the GTZ format, after the installation of GTZ, first make the index file with STAR, and then perform the mapping operation.
-The mapping process uses the following examples:
+　The official website STAR directly supports the GTZ format, after the installation of GTZ,

+  ### First step

+  make the index file with STAR

+  `STAR --runMode genomeGenerate --genomeDir /path/to/genomeDir --genomeFastaFiles /path/xxx.fasta`

+  Detailed reference to the official website documents: https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf

+  ### Second Step

+  perform the mapping operation. an example as follows:

 - **method one**